Maltese people: Paternal lineages

 According to Capelli et al. (2005), Y-DNA haplogroups are found at the following frequencies in Malta: R1 (35.55% including 32.2% R1b), J (28.90% including 21.10% J2 and 7.8% J1), I (12.20%), E (11.10% including 8.9% E1b1b), F (6.70%), K (4.40%), P (1.10%).
 R1 and I haplogroups are typical in West European and North European populations while J and E1b1b (and their various subclades) consist of lineages with differential distribution across Europe and the Mediterranean.
 The study by Capelli et al. has concluded that the contemporary males of Malta most likely originated from Southern Italy and that there is a minuscule input from the Eastern Mediterranean.
 The study also indicates that Malta was barely inhabited at the turn of the tenth century and was likely to have been repopulated by settlers from Sicily and Calabria who spoke Siculo-Arabic.
 These findings confirm the onomastic and linguistic evidence presented in 1993 by Geoffrey Hull, who traced the oldest Maltese surnames to southern and south-eastern Sicily, especially the Agrigento district.

 Painting of Maltese ladies by French artist Antoine de Favray during the Hospitaller Period of Malta.

 Maltese women have historically worn the għonnella, a traditional dress which became a symbol of Maltese identity.
 The għonnella gradually disappeared in everyday Maltese apparel after the 1960s.

 Another study carried out by geneticists Spencer Wells and Pierre Zalloua et al. in 2008 claimed that more than 50% of Y-chromosomes from Maltese men could have Phoenician origins.
 Another study contested these conclusions, claiming that Levantine Phoenicians made little genetic contribution in the central and western Mediterranean.
-The authors suggest that no single Y-dna haplogroup can serve as and effective marker for Phoenician expansion.
+The authors suggest that no single Y-dna haplogroup can serve as an effective marker for Phoenician expansion.

 Autosomal DNA

-According to a 2014 study by Iosif Lazaridis et al., the genetic makeup of most European populations is a mixture of three ancestral sources: Western Hunter-Gatherer, Ancient North Eurasian and Early European Farmer, but this model does not work for groups like the Maltese people and Sicilians.
-They have more Near Eastern-related ancestry than can be explained by EEF admixture.
-They "also cannot be jointly fit with other Europeans", as they are shifted towards Near Eastern populations.
-Maltese people "fall in the gap between European and Near Easterners".
+According to a 2014 study by Iosif Lazaridis et al., the genetic makeup of most European populations is a mixture of three ancestral sources: Western Hunter-Gatherer, Ancient North Eurasian and Early European Farmer, but this model does not work well for two sets of European populations, one of which comprises Sicilians, Maltese, and Ashkenazi Jews, which have more Near Eastern-related ancestry than can be explained by EEF admixture.
+They "also cannot be jointly fit with other Europeans", and "fall in the gap between European and Near Easterners".